hphelion/documentation/devplatform/stackato/admin/server/upgrade.html.md

     $ kato config set cloud_controller_ng maintenance_mode true

 This shuts down API requests but continues to serve web requests.
-The Management Console becomes "read only" with the exception of this toggle (to bring it back online).
-Remember to disable maintenance mode once the upgrade completes.
+The Management Console becomes "read only" with the exception of this toggle so that it can be brought back online.
+Remember to disable maintenance mode once the upgrade has been completed.

 ### Proxy settings[](#proxy-settings "Permalink to this headline")